Rajpratik71/Mininet-wiki/Mininet-Community-Extensions-and-Packages.md

 This page is intended to be a simple reference to community-developed extensions to Mininet and other packages and tools which may be of interest to Mininet users.

-(Also as part of GSoC we are also prototyping a PyPI-like repository for Mininet-compatible Python packages, so that may be available in the future!)
+(Also one of the GSoC participants is prototyping a PyPI-like repository for Mininet-compatible Python packages, so that may be available in the future!)

 #### Mininet Installation Packages for Other OSes